Who Can Register to Vote as a Military/Overseas Voter?

 No. California does not require either to sign the form.

 Do I Need to Re-Register to Vote Every Year?

 No. You do not need to re-register to vote every year.
-Your registration will remain active until you cancel it unless your Orange County address, political party, or name changes.
+Your registration will remain active until you cancel it; however, you need to re-register if you change your address, political party, or name.

 For What Reasons Does a Person Need to Re-Register to Vote?

 When a person changes his/her address; changes his/her political party; or has a name change.